electrolnd/SP5Klipper/README.md

 # SP5Klipper
-current config for my Sapphire SP5 1.1 tied Z.   below are the parts that were used for this firmware if you use this make sure you change the MCU setting for your board under  the below setting in the printer.cfg
+current config for my Sapphire SP5 1.1 tied Z.   below are the parts that were used for this firmware if you use this make sure you change the MCU setting for your board under  the below setting in the printer.cfg  also make sure you copy all files to your klipper install [mcu]
-[mcu]
 serial: /dev/serial/by-id/